 The auction's top lot was E. Charlton Fortune's The Senora's Garden.
 Painted circa 1918, the lot more than tripled its pre-sale low estimate, achieving $722,500.
 Depicting the area around Carmel, The Senora's Garden masterfully transferred Impressionist methods to the California Landscape.

 Works by Granville Redmond also performed very well.
-The artist's Spring in Southern California, a colorful and quintessential example of his near pointillist style, realized $446,500.
-Valley Splendor, Redmond's exceptional and dramatic take on the classic California plein air painting, sold for $134,500.
+The artist's Spring in Southern California, a colourful and quintessential example of his near pointillist style, realised $446,500.
+Valley Splendour, Redmond's exceptional and dramatic take on the classic California plein air painting, sold for $134,500.

 "We are very pleased with the sale's results, which set world records and saw many lots significantly surpassing their estimates," said Scot Levitt, Bonhams Vice President and Director of Fine Arts at Bonhams in Los Angeles and San Francisco.
 "Bonhams is the only international auction house to present dedicated sales of California & Western Art, and we're proud to be the market leaders."

 Bonhams next auction of California & Western Paintings will take place in August in Los Angeles.